We went to Disney, y'all! This week on the show, Melissa from Vegan Disney World joins us to talk about all things vegan in the parks.

 Boardwalk is a stellar location.
 It's walkable to both EPCOT and Hollywood Studios and about a 20 minute bus ride to Magic Kingdom.

 It also has a great pool with a water slide and restaurants nearby with a few great vegan options.
-The standouts for me and Dave were the veggie sandwich at Boardwalk Bakery and the fully loaded avocado toast at Trattoria al Forno.
+The standout for me and Dave as the fully loaded avocado toast at Trattoria al Forno.

 The avocado toast was incredible!
 It included a chickpea scramble, which was basically like scrambled hummus, and they topped it with tomato, radish, arugula, and a balsamic drizzle.
 Just so, so good.